brson/contract-game/doc/notes.md

 as we made no changes to the `CallBuilder` invocation that we are aware of.

-WTF did we do differently this time!?
+What did we do differently this time!?

 I stash the changes I've made to the contract today, and try again,